-Professionals: For visitors who are there in a professional capacity schools should check ID and be assured that the visitor has had the appropriate DBS check (or the visitor's employers have confirmed that their staff have appropriate checks.
-Schools should not ask to see the certificate in these circumstances).
+Professionals: For visitors who are in school in a professional capacity, schools should check their photo ID, any professional badges/lanyards, and be assured that the visitor has had the appropriate DBS check (or the visitor's employers have confirmed in writing that their staff have appropriate checks; and what these are).
+Schools should not ask to see the certificate in these circumstances.

 Speakers: Whilst external organisations and individuals (including parents) can provide a varied and useful range of information and resources that can help schools enrich children's education, careful consideration must be given to their suitability.
-Diligence should include an assessment of the education value, the age appropriateness of what is going to be delivered, and whether relevant checks will be required.
-A record should be kept of the diligence and checks undertaken.
+Diligence must include an assessment of the education value, the age appropriateness of what is going to be delivered i.e. the content and approach, the ideology of the speaker, and whether relevant checks will be required.
+An online due diligence process should also be undertaken, and a discussion with the visiting speaker prior to any confirmation of booking.
+A record must be kept of the diligence and checks undertaken.